 The Best and Most Unique Places to Take Pictures in NYC

-It can be overwhelming when coming to photograph New York to figure out where to go.
-And that’s not only if you’re a visitor!
-As a lifelong local and professional photographer, I sometimes feel like I’ve barely scratched the surface.
-But I’ve explored a lot of it, and I hope to organize this list to help you find what interests you the most.
+Although I sometimes feel like I’ve barely scratched the surface, I’ve explored a lot of it, and I hope to organize this list to help you find what interests you the most.

 New York is a massive city that has something to photograph no matter your interests.
 Whether you like iconic shots, cityscapes, architecture, people, cool and off-the-beaten-path locations, alleyways, old neighborhoods, trendy shopping areas, waterways, bridges, or subways, there is something for you to capture in New York and on this list.